Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Option 1, London to Budapest using the Brussels-Vienna sleeper

-This is the easiest, most comfortable & most time-effective way from the UK to Budapest.
+This is the easiest, most comfortable & most time-effective way from the UK to Hungary.
 Take Eurostar to Brussels, the excellent 3-times-a-week Nightjet sleeper from Brussels to Vienna, then a connecting train to Budapest.
-The sleeper is expected to become daily from autumn 2024.
-Incidentally, option 2 is almost identical in all respects, but via Paris rather than Brussels, so check that out too.
+Option 2 is almost identical, but via Paris rather than Brussels, so check that out too.

 London ► Budapest